Bricolage’s mission is to immerse artists and audiences in adventurous theatrical experiences that foster connections and alter perceptions.

 Before joining Bricolage in 2014, Jackie served as Box Office and Development Manager at Kelly Strayhorn Theater in East Liberty and as Executive Assistant to the Chief Inclusion and Diversity Officer at UPMC.
 She has worked as a performer (City Theatre, Point Park Conservatory, Tuesday Night Musical Club, The Theatre Factory, Pittsburgh Fringe Festival, No Name Players, Bricolage), as a director (Greensburg Civic Theatre, No Name Players, Experimental Theater Project), assistant director (barebones productions, the REP at Pittsburgh Playhouse), producer (Brisbane Management Group), production crew, and scene shop assistant (Pittsburgh Playhouse, Millbrook Playhouse).
 Jackie served as head of Theater at Blue Lake Fine Arts Camp Bernstein in Twin Lake, Michigan, and continues to serve as a teacher and consultant for artists and nonprofits.
 She received her degree in Theater from Point Park’s Conservatory of Performing Arts.

 A Texas native, Emily recently immigrated to Pittsburgh from Shreveport, Louisiana.
 She holds a Bachelor’s degree in Graphic Design and a Master’s in Communications with an emphasis in Marketing.
 Her research interests include Pedagogical theory, Consumer Behavior and Integrated Marketing Communications.
-Emily has worked in the fields of PR, Marketing, and Design for the past seven years, helping variety of Non-profits tell their story and grow within their community.
+Emily has worked in the fields of PR, Marketing, and Design for the past eight years, helping variety of non-profits tell their story and grow within their community.
 She has also enjoyed teaching Graphic Communications at the University of Louisiana and working as a freelance designer.
 Passionate about the performing arts, Emily is captivated by theatre’s unique ability to inspire, engage, and build communities.
 As an artist and designer, she believes that art should challenge a viewer’s perspective, stimulating creative introspection and discussion.
 Sadly, her hopes of being an actor where dashed after a dismal performance in her 6th grade play.
 Although she has absolutely no aptitude for singing, dancing or acting, Emily does enjoy painting, roller derby and semi-professional hula hooping.